-4.2.3 Installing Miniconda and Packages
+4.2.3 Install RAVEN libraries

 For OSX, the simplest and most robust way to install the RAVEN dependencies is with Miniconda.
 Miniconda is a package manager for python packages and can be used to install the third party packages that RAVEN depends on.
+Minconda can be downloaded and installed from the following link https://conda.io/miniconda.html.